rajaklnce/jenkins-helm-chart/README.md

 #### How to install ngrok
 Ngrok exposes local servers behind NATs and firewalls to the public internet over secure tunnels.
 [Ngrok Download Documentation](https://ngrok.com/download)
+Using ngrok, we can expose our localport to Public Internet. so that we can configure webhook from GITHUB to Jenkins.

 Ngrok Documentation Process: [Ngrok Steps)[https://ngrok.com/docs]